Sod vs

 3. 3

-Spread grass seed evenly over the prepared soil, then lightly rake to incorporate the seed.
-Keep the soil moist until the grass germinates.
+For seeding, spread the grass seed evenly over the prepared soil, then lightly rake it in.
+Keep the soil consistently moist until the grass germinates and becomes established.

 Frequently Asked Questions